VarunAnanth2003/ZoomOpener/README.md

     "timeStartMinute": [MINUTE CLASS STARTS]
 }
 ```

-- Note that the "timeStartHour" and "timeStartMinute" fields should be in military time (0:00 - 23:59)
+- Note that the "timeStartHour" and "timeStartMinute" fields should be in military time (0:00 - 23:59).

+### meetingLength field:
+- Length (in minutes) of the corresponding period's Zoom call, Zoom call will be forcibly terminated after set amount of minutes.
+- Can be overridden manually through the console when prompted.

-### Additional Notes:
+## Additional Notes:
 - Using Windows Task Scheduler in tandem with a .bat file can automate this program further,
 not requiring you to run the .py file every morning.